ENS-t-SNE: Embedding Neighborhoods Simultaneously t-SNE

+Combining subspace clustering techniques with ENS-t-SNE seems like a promising idea.
+First, subspace clustering algorithms are the natural way to select interesting subspaces as input into ENS-t-SNE, especially for truly large and high-dimensional datasets where domain knowledge and expertise might not be enough.
+Second, ENS-t-SNE offers a powerful tool to perform comparison tasks on interesting subspaces, something that is typically done with small multiple plots (which do not support the full range of comparison tasks)~\cite{DBLP:journals/ivs/GleicherAWJHR11}.
+We illustrate this by example in Section~\ref{sec:food-comp}, with a dataset used in several subspace clustering papers~\cite{DBLP:conf/ieeevast/TatuMFBSSK12,yuan2012dimension}.

-Multi-view Data Visualisation via Manifold Learning~\cite{rodosthenous2021multi}, proposes extensions of t-SNE, LLE and ISOMAP, for dimensionality reduction and visualisation of multiview data by computing and summing together the gradient descent for each data-view.
-Multi-view clustering for multi-omics data using unified embedding~\cite{mitra2020multi} uses the sum of Kullback-Leibler divergence over the datapoints, which leads to a simple gradient adjusting the position of the samples in the embedded space.
-Our proposed algorithm finds the low dimensional embedding as well as the corresponding perspectives/views under which the particular distance matrix is visualized by preserving the local information.
+\textbf{Simultaneous Embedding}.
+Some recent algorithms for simultaneous embedding/multiview embedding include Multiview Stochastic Neighbor Embedding (m-SNE)~\cite{bo2010msne, xie2011msne}, based on a probabilistic framework that integrates heterogeneous features of the dataset into one combined embedding and Multiview Spectral Embedding (MSE)~\cite{xia2010multiview}, which encodes features in such a way to achieve a physically meaningful embedding.
+Multi-view Data Visualization via Manifold Learning~\cite{rodosthenous2021multi}, proposes extensions of t-SNE, LLE and ISOMAP, for dimensionality reduction and visualization of multiview data by computing and summing together the gradient descent for each data-view.
+Multi-view clustering for multi-omics data using unified embedding~\cite{mitra2020multi} uses the sum of the Kullback-Leibler divergence over the datapoints, which leads to a simple gradient adjusting the position of the samples in the embedded space.